"Thank you for everything you've done for me. You are always efficient and productive" -YP

 Our hospital operates with a therapeutic community ethos, promoting the positives of recovery through a family orientated model.
-We promote community integration, working to make it safe for young people to access the community, this is done on an individualised basis, but if safe young people can begin community transition work as early as two weeks after admission for others this may take a little longer, however, we run a full in-house therapy programme, with a number of facilities onsite.
+We promote community integration, working to make it safe for young people to access the community, this is done on an individualised basis, but if safe, young people can begin community transition work as early as two weeks after admission.
+For others this may take a little longer, however, we run a full in-house therapy programme, with a number of facilities onsite.

-Low secure units can often be daunting, with locked doors and high fences we have worked hard to minimise the impact this can have by creating homely, environments designed to not feel clinical.
+Low secure units can often be daunting, with locked doors and high fences.
+We have worked hard to minimise the impact this can have by creating homely environments designed to not feel clinical.

-Compassionate care really is at the heart of what we provide at Regis Healthcare, identifying what is important to a young person and their families, is what drives a young person’s care plan whilst with us.
+Compassionate care really is at the heart of what we provide at Regis Healthcare.
+Identifying what is important to a young person and their families is what drives a young person’s care plan whilst with us.
 Our service provides a homely atmosphere whilst maintaining the physical security required for young people placed with us.
 With the focus on relational security we ensure every young person has an individualised active rehabilitation programme that meets their needs and maintains their safety.

 We want young people placed with us to develop personally to learning new skills and to manage their mental health difficulties, which is why we work in partnership with them from admission to discharge